jeffreysbrother/dupejs/README.md

 # Doop

-Duplicate some directory and give it a new name!
+Duplicate a directory and assign it a new name!

-### Example
+### example

 ```bash
 # general